beangoben/my_first_hartree_fock/README.md

 Visit http://mybinder.org/ and give it the path to this github repo.
 It will automatically then build all the software and provide you with a web address where you can compute and work,

-Careful, work is temporary so you might want to download your once in a while.
+Careful, work is temporary so you might want to download your file once in a while.